 This chart has no baseload power at all; the gray area now represents medium and peak load.
 Clearly, Germany will need a fleet of very flexible, dispatchable power generators that can ramp up every day from around ten gigawatts to 50 gigawatts or more within just a few hours.
 The country does not have this much flexible generating capacity at present, and all current plans for new power plants are now in question given the new market conditions of lower wholesale prices.
 From 2010 to 2014, wholesale power prices on the German power exchange fell by around one third.
 One main reason for this is the rise of solar power in particular: because most of it is generated around noon time, demand for peak power at midday has been greatly offset.

 One possible remedy currently being discussed is capacity payments.
 Here, owners of quickly dispatchable generators would be paid not only by the kilowatt-hour generated, but also by the kilowatt kept on standby.
 Similar programs exist in other countries, such as Ireland.
 The UK also rolled out such a scheme in 2014, though it has met with fierce criticism by providing payments to all power plants.
-In 2015, the German government resolved to keep the payments small by increasing the “winter reserve” from 2.5 to 4.0 gigawatts.
+In 2015, the German government resolved to keep the passive the payments small by increasing the “winter reserve” from 2.5 to 4.0 gigawatts.
 The winter reserve, which consists of power plants generally used on only one or two days a year, is quite small given the more than 100 GW of dispatchable generation capacity in Germany.